Approval-Based Apportionment: Omitted Proofs

-and obtain an upper bound for the sum of the marginal contribution of all seats in $W$ w.r.t. $W$, i.e., as well as a lower bound for the sum of marginal contribution of all seats in $T$ to $\W + \{p\}$, where $p$ is the party corresponding to the seat,\ie Hence, there exists a party $p_1$ in the support of $W$ for which
+and obtain an upper bound for the sum of the marginal contribution of all seats in $W$ w.r.t. $W$, i.e., and a lower bound for the sum of marginal contribution of all seats in $T$ to $\W + \{p\}$, where $p$ is the party corresponding to the seat, \ie Hence, there exists a party $p_1$ in the support of $W$ for which